-Yale School of Medicine was founded in 1810 as the Medical Institution of Yale College.
-This past May at Commencement, we reached a milestone, surpassing 9,000 medical degrees conferred in the School's proud history.
-We celebrate this achievement with a goal of continuing to educate tomorrow's leaders of the medical profession, as well as a firm focus on the innovative research that we undertake in every area of the biomedical sciences and the advanced care that our Yale Medicine physicians provide.
+Yale School of Medicine was founded in 1810 as the Medical Institution of Yale College and has conferred more than 9,000 medical degrees in its proud history.
+We are dedicated to continuing to educate tomorrow's leaders of the medical profession, with a firm focus on the innovative research that we undertake in every area of the biomedical sciences and the advanced care that our Yale Medicine physicians provide.

 Basic translational research is helping us identify drivers of the growth and spread of cancer, and of resistance to drugs, that new therapies can target.
 We are at the forefront of learning how to harness the immune system to kill cancer cells.
 In the neurosciences, we are making progress in understanding the intricacies of the brain and the biological basis of behavior and abnormal brain function, and gaining insight about the underpinnings of such neurodegenerative brain diseases as Alzheimer's, Parkinson's, and ALS.
 We are devoting extensive resources to developing and obtaining new technologies to study cells, genes, and other essential structures of life in atomic detail.
-An example is Yale's acquisition of a Titan Krios cryo-electron microscope that allows investigators to create brilliant high-resolution 3-D images, which was not possible before.